aspnet/RoslynCodeDomProvider/README.md

     **How to use it** - Add this providerOption into your config file under the `system.codedom/compilers/compiler` to which you want it to apply.

++ #### <u>Warnings as Errors</u>

-+ **Treat Warnings as Errors** - This `System.CodeDom.Compiler.CompilerParameters` property is unfortunately at a conflict with ability to tell the compiler how to behave directly with a `compilerOption`.
+    **Treat Warnings as Errors** - This `System.CodeDom.Compiler.CompilerParameters` property is unfortunately at a conflict with ability to tell the compiler how to behave directly with a `compilerOption`.
 Prior to v3.5, Microsoft.CodeDom.Providers.DotNetCompilerPlatform would always set this to false.
 Now developers have a choice in how to manage this conflict.

     **Provider Option** - `<providerOption name="WarnAsError" value="[true|false]" />` - The default is false.